syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 * ManyToMany

 * By default the multiplicity will be considered as "OneToOne".
 * [multiplicity](/api/js/ejdiagram#members:connectors-shape-multiplicity "multiplicity") property in UML allows to specify large number of elements or some collection of elements.

-It
-* Multiplicity [source](/api/js/ejdiagram#members:connectors-shape-multiplicity-source "source") property used to set the source label to connector.
-Applicable, if the connector is of type “UML”.
-* Multiplicity [target](/api/js/ejdiagram#members:connectors-shape-multiplicity-target "target") property used to set the target label to connector.
-Applicable, if the connector is of type “UML”.
+* The shape.multiplicity's [source](/api/js/ejdiagram#members:connectors-shape-multiplicity-source "source") property used to set the source label to connector and [target](/api/js/ejdiagram#members:connectors-shape-multiplicity-target "target") property used to set the target label to connector.

 * To set an optionality/cardinality for the connector source label, use [optional](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-optional "optional") property.

 * [lowerBounds](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-lowerbounds "lowerBounds") and [upperBounds](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-upperBounds "upperBounds") could be natural constants or constant expressions evaluated to natural (non negative) number.
 Upper bound could be also specified as asterisk '*' which denotes unlimited number of elements.
 Upper bound should be greater than or equal to the lower bound.

 The following code example illustrates how to customize the multiplicity.